Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Alabama is one of the best places for rockhounding due to its rich deposits of minerals, rocks, and gemstones.
 This state also has a stunning diversity of fossils, including giant prehistoric whales.
-Although the whole country has a wide variety of minerals, some counties are especially rich in exciting specimens.
-So where to rockhound in Alabama, and what can you find?
+Although the country has a wide variety of minerals, some countries are especially rich in exciting specimens.
+So where is Rockhound in Alabama, and what can you find?

 Where to rockhounding in Alabama and What you can find